David-Carrasco/PCA-SP500/README.md

 # PCA_ISOMAP_SP500
-Principal component analysis and Isomap algorithms over the SP500 according to different macroeconomic indicators
+Principal component and Isomap analysis over the SP500 according to different macroeconomic indicators

 Check the report online in http://rpubs.com/david-carrasco/63376